minprog/exercises/writing/strings/index.md

 ## Vertical

 Write a program that takes a string from the user and prints each character of the string on a new line.
-As per the output below (where the underlined text is the user input):
+As per the output below:

     $ ./vertical
     Type something: horizontal